 The firm offers investment advisory services, including investment analyses, asset allocation, quarterly performance reports, ongoing monitoring and rebalancing services.
 The firm also offers financial planning services, covering credit, budgets, retirement and college-funding analyses, insurance, wills and trusts, income tax-reduction strategies and investments.

 Typically, the firm will invest client assets in a range of equities, corporate and municipal bonds, mutual funds, certificates of deposit (CDs), variable life insurance and annuities and real estate investment trusts (REITs).

 Kahala Financial Advisors applies a long-term, “buy and hold” approach to its portfolios rather than making any attempts to time the market.
 The firm will use a range of asset allocation models to balance risk and create diversified portfolios, taking into account each client’s risk tolerance and time horizon when choosing the specific model.
 Clients can alter their asset allocation at any time depending on their individual circumstances.

-Shiraishi Financial Group Advisors is a fee-based firm based in Honolulu.
+Shiraishi Financial Group Advisors, LLC is a fee-based firm based in Honolulu.
 In addition to fees, advisors at the firm may earn commissions from selling customers various financial products.
 This is a potential conflict of interest, but the firm is bound by fiduciary duty to act in the client’s best interest.
-The firm has more than $118 million in assets under management (AUM).
-It has six advisors on staff, including one accredited investment fiduciary (AIF).

-Though the firm technically does not have a set account minimum, it recommends that clients have at least $50,000 to invest.
+Shiraishi does not have a set account minimum.
 The firm mainly caters to individual investors but it does have some high-net-worth individual clients.
-It also advises a small number of pension plans.
+It also advises a small number of pension plans and businesses.

 Shiraishi Financial Group Advisors Background